Exercise Library

 The lunge + single-leg RDL is an easy way to tackle multiple aspects of hip stability and glute development efficiently.

-Holding a dumbbell in one hand, step out into a lunge with the opposite leg.
-Return to standing by stepping back.
+Holding a dumbbell in one hand, step out into a lunge with the opposite leg, then return to standing by stepping back.
 After replanting the foot, hinge at the hip with slight knee bend while maintaining a straight back and bringing the opposite leg up and back with a relatively straight knee.
-Hinge as far as you can while reaching the dumbbell toward the floor without rounding your back.
-Return to standing.
+Hinge as far as you can while reaching the dumbbell toward the floor without rounding your back, then return to standing.

 Purpose